 Computer scientist

-A physics knowledge can also help computer scientists.
-Computer scientists are in charge of figuring out how to utilise computers to solve issues.
+Physics knowledge can also help computer scientists.
+Computer scientists are responsible for figuring out how to utilise computers to solve issues.

 Chemist

 Chemists are scientists who conduct tests on molecular stuff.
 They often test and develop various compounds for a range of applications.
-There are several specialisations within chemistry, including biochemistry, analytical chemistry, geochemistry, and others.
+Several specialisations within chemistry include biochemistry, analytical chemistry, geochemistry, and others.

 Cosmologist

-Cosmologists are scientists who investigate the universe's origins, the link between spatial and temporal, and perhaps other universal features.
+Cosmologists investigate the universe's origins, spatial and temporal links, and perhaps other universal features.

 Quantum physicist

-Quantum physicists are researchers who are experts in quantum physics, which studies the behaviour of the cosmos on an atomic and subatomic scale.
+Quantum physicists are experts in quantum physics, which studies the behaviour of the cosmos on an atomic and subatomic scale.
 Quantum physicists frequently work with previously unstudied scientific hypotheses.

 Branches of Science: Earth Sciences